platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 When a server hosts multiple websites, like what a CDN does, it can use the `Host` header to identify which domain to access to handle the request.

-When you use a CDN, the value of the `Host` header points to the CDN itself.
+When a request is made from a client for an object on a CDN edge server, the `Host` header value is rewritten to point to the CDN.
-To allow the CDN edge server to direct the request to the appropriate Platform.sh server, set up an `X-Forwarded-Host` HTTP header.
+If the object isn't cached on the edge server, the edge server makes a request to the Platform.sh server to pull and cache the object.

+For this process to be successful, set an `X-Forwarded-Host` header to forward the original `Host` header value to the Platform.sh server.
 Use your root domain as the value of your `X-Forwarded-Host` header, for example: `example.com`.